Brettanda/friday-docs/docs/commands/chat.md

 ## Chat

-Chat with Friday, powered by GPT-3 and get a response.
+Chat with Friday, powered by ChatGPT and get a response.

 ??? missing "Does not have a slash command to match"
 	Learn more about [slash commands](/#slash-commands)